Ripon: Religion

 Christianity is the largest religious affiliation in Ripon; 79.3% of the people in the area polled as part of the United Kingdom Census 2001 professed the Christian faith.
 Ripon Cathedral is the main religious building in the city and contains a tomb said to contain the bones of Saint Wilfrid who founded a monastery here and with it the town.
 The Venerable William Gibson is another noted local figure, a Catholic martyr who was one of the eighty-five martyrs of England and Wales.

 The Church of England is in the majority, with two parishes: the ancient Ripon Cathedral and Holy Trinity Church.
 Ripon was the episcopal see of the Diocese of Ripon and Leeds represented by the Bishop of Ripon and Leeds, created in 1836 with just Ripon in its title but adapted to include Leeds in 2000.
 In 2014 it became part of the Diocese of Leeds, with Ripon Cathedral serving as one of its three cathedrals of equal status.
 During the time of the kingdom of Northumbria there was a short-lived Diocese of Ripon, with Eadhedus the only bishop.
 There is also a Medieval chapel located on Magdalens Road, which was once part of a leper hospital.
 The Chapel of St Mary Magdalen is still used for regular worship and is a grade I listed building.

 There is a Roman Catholic parish in Ripon called St Wilfrid's; it is covered by the Diocese of Leeds in the Harrogate deanery and the church is an architecturally significant building.
-There are also around two places of worship for Methodism in Ripon.
+There are also around two places of worship for Methodism in Ripon, as well as a couple of evangelical churches including Bethel Church and Zion Baptist Church.